Joessarian/FIFA-Freestyle-16/README.md

 2. Then, download the FIFA directory files found below under **"[Downloads]"**.

-3.  * *(optional)* * You can also download the executables in the download section, but keep in mind that some antiviruses will flag them as malicious. (see below: "Starting FIFA Futsal", (2.))
+3.  * *(optional)* * You can also download the executables in the download section, but keep in mind that some antiviruses will flag them as malicious. (see below: "Starting FIFA Freestyle", (2.))

 Where to extract: